Wyoming Board of Professional Geologists

 UPCOMING EXAMS:

-Fall 2024 - October 4
+Fall exam 2024 - October 3 and 4

 DOES LICENSURE OF GEOLOGISTS PROTECT THE PUBLIC AND THE ENVIRONMENT?
 YES!